New and Returning Organization Treasurers:

 - Coins must be wrapped if you have enough for a wrapper ($0.50 for pennies, $2.00 for nickels, $5.00 for dimes, and $10.00 for quarters).
 No Canadian coins will be accepted.

-- If you have a lot of loose coin, for example $50.00 worth, you may use the coin counter in ASA.
+- If you have a lot of loose coins, for example, $50.00 worth, you may use the coin counter in ASA.
 This can be done at the time you make the deposit.
 To use the coin counter, coins do not need to be separated but any debris must be removed from the loose coin as well as any damaged, wet, or sticky coins.
 Bent coins can damage the coin sorter.

 Deposit slips are located in ASA.
 Fill in the following information: